jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-09-18-dbt-guide/index.md

 # 09:34:32  Done.
 PASS=2 WARN=0 ERROR=0 SKIP=0 TOTAL=2
 ```

+We can use the `dbt test` command with the same selector value to perform unit testing.
+As expected, only the single unit testing case is executed successfully.

 ```bash
 # do the actual unit tests
 dbt test --profiles-dir=dbt_profiles --project-dir=pizza_shop --target $TARGET \